 Owned by the same company that owns SourceForge, Freshmeat boasts “the Web’s largest index of Unix and cross-platform software.”
 Note that while most of the applications listed on the site are open source, not all of them are.

 This site aims to provide end users with open source alternatives to well-known commercial software.
 This directory isn’t as exhaustive as some, but the way it’s formatted makes it easily accessible to open source newbies.

 Sponsored by GigaOm, this site provides information and ratings about more than 150,000 open source projects.
 It includes a helpful “alternatives” tab, which makes it easy to find and compare similar open source projects.

 This site aims to collect “the Web’s best open source software” in its archive.
 In addition to a keyword search tool, it also allows users to search by category, making it easy to find the type of software you’re looking for.

-This site is maintained by the Free Software Foundation (the owners of the GNU project) and United Nations Education, Scientific and Cultural Organization (UNESCO).
+This site is maintained by the Free Software Foundation (the owners of the GNU project) and the United Nations Education, Scientific, and Cultural Organization (UNESCO).
 In addition to a large library of software links, it also includes a lot of information about the philosophy behind open source software.

 The Ubuntu site includes this helpful list of open source software that runs on Windows.
 It can be edited by anyone, but it’s limited to the three “best” open source applications for any given category.

 This bare-bones site features nothing but a directory of Java-based open source projects.
-It’s particular strong on developer tools.
+It’s particularly strong on developer tools.